-For general information about financial aid and how to apply for financial aid, consult the Office of Financial Aid website at www.brynmawr.edu/financial-aid.
+For general information about financial aid and how to apply for financial aid, consult the Office of Financial Aid website at www.brynmawr.edu/inside/offices-services/financial-aid.
 Detailed information about the financial aid application and renewal process, types of aid available and regulations governing the disbursement of funds from grant and loan programs, can be found on the Financial Aid website.

 The education of all students is subsidized by the College because their tuition and fees cover only part of the costs of instruction.
 To those students well qualified for education in the liberal arts and sciences but unable to meet the College fees, Bryn Mawr is able to offer further financial aid.
 Alumnae and friends of the College have built up endowments for scholarships; annual gifts from alumnae and other donors add to the amounts available each year.
-Bryn Mawr supported 77 percent of the undergraduate students at the College with financial aid during the 2020-21 academic year, awarding more than \$27.7 million in grant aid.
+Bryn Mawr supported 78 percent of the undergraduate students at the College with financial aid during the 2021-22 academic year, awarding more than \$38 million in institutional grant aid.